jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 - `layout`
 - `spacing`
 - `typography`
-- `useRootPaddingAwareAlignments`

 This lesson will not cover every conceivable setting that you can enable/disable.
 You can find the full and most current list via the [settings section](https://developer.wordpress.org/block-editor/reference-guides/theme-json-reference/theme-json-living/#settings) in the `theme.json` living reference.

 Each setting controls a specific aspect of the editing experience.
-For this lesson, let's take a look at the `border` as an example.
-This setting allows you to control whether users can set a block's border color, radius, style, or width.
+For this lesson, let's take a look at `border` as an example.
+It allows you to control whether users can set a block's border color, radius, style, or width.

 The `border` setting is an object with four keys that you can set.
 The default object looks like the following: